Accio/AMIDD/docs/README.md

 * Offline activities
     * Please [fill the post-lecture survey](https://forms.gle/ER9tr7JxtiDTzE9N8): I look forward to your feedback!
     * Assignment is [described here](https://forms.gle/gsckhwaHUvw82kzE8), which is a Google Form with which you will submit your answers.
 Deadline: EOB October 2nd.
+    * Keep reading and thinking about your roles as pharma company, regulatory agency, insurance company, medical doctors, and patients, and exchanging with your fellow peers.

 <p id="lec3"></p>
 ### Lecture 3: Key questions in drug discovery